Zvezdan Terzić: Indictment unveiled and Terzić turns himself in

-Trial (2011-present)
+Trial (2011-2025)

 The first court date in the trial of Terzić, Nikodinović, Bulatović, and Podunavac was held in 2011.

 Over the following years, court dates were held sporadically and often postponed for reasons ranging from the accused not feeling well to the unavailability of the individuals summoned to provide expert testimony.
 In 2015, the trial was re-started from the beginning for the second time due to the change in the judges' council assigned to the case.

 In April 2021, following four years without a court date, the court case against Terzić and the rest was scheduled to resume before judge Zoran Đorđević.
 However, Terzić and his lawyer were late for the scheduled court date in mid April due to "showing up at the wrong court building" which led to the judge postponing the court date for June 2021.

 In June 2021, the trial re-started from the beginning one more time with a new judge, Ana Trifunović-Đuričković, assigned to the case with the new start scheduled for September 2021.
 The first court date before the new judge was eventually scheduled for November 2021, however, Terzić failed to show again with his lawyer Sonja Manojlović claiming he had fallen ill with a fever.

+In 2024, Terzić was finally acquitted of charges of abuse in connection with the transfers of former OFK Belgrade players.